featbit/featbit-charts/README.md

 To get the more details of using helm to deploy or maintain your featbit release in the k8s, please refer to Helm's [documentation](https://helm.sh/docs)

+Note that if your device is based on the arm64 architecture, please use version 0.2.1 and above.

 ## Expose self-hosted deployment

 To use FeatBit, three services must be exposed from the internal network of Kubernetes: